The Squarespace Glossary defines many of the terms used while building a website with Squarespace.

 - comments - Responses from Blog Page visitors.
 Manage your comments in the Comments panel.
 Learn more about comments.

-- Commerce - Squarespace offers a fully integrated eCommerce solution for creating a powerful online store.
+- Commerce - Our fully integrated eCommerce solution for creating a powerful online store.
 Learn more about Squarespace Commerce.

 - contributors - A Squarespace account with permission to log into your site.
 You can assign permissions for different admin areas.
 Every site starts with one contributor (the Owner).
 You can invite additional contributors depending on your billing plan.
 Learn more about contributors.